Financial Aid

 Notification

-Students who fail to meet the minimum standards will be notified by email (go.tarleton email) when they are placed on probation or suspension.
-It is possible for students to be placed on financial aid suspension for failure to meet more than one type of Satisfactory Academic Progress Standard.
+Students who fail to meet the minimum standards will be notified by email (Tarleton.edu email) when they are placed on probation or suspension.
+It is possible for students to be placed on financial aid suspension for failure to meet more than one type of Satisfactory Academic Progress standard.
 Students who have not received financial aid in the past are immediately subject to standards when they apply for financial aid.

 Re-Establishing Eligibility After Financial Aid Suspension